MicrosoftDocs/power-platform/power-platform/developer/plan.md

 ### Does the developer environment get auto-created with a developer plan?

-Developer environment gets auto-created when the user signs up for the developer plan using any of the experinces community page, Maker Portal or Admin experinces.
-However,if developer environment is deleted or the user needs additional developer environments, they need to create them manually.
+Yes.
+A developer environment is created when the user signs up for the developer plan using any of the experiences community pages, [Power Apps](https://make.powerapps.com), or [Power Platform admin center](https://admin.powerplatform.microsoft.com).
+However, when you delete a developer environment, or you need more developer environments, you need to create them manually.

 ### Does the Power Apps Developer plan include Power Automate RPA use rights?